-Here are our 6 tips on making your family and friends feel truly special:
+Here are our six tips for making your family and friends feel truly special:

 1. Provide a list of wardrobe suggestions with your invitations.
-This will be greatly appreciated as your destination wedding guests can prepare for all the different events they’ll participate in this adventure.
-Let them know the appropriate attire for the ceremony and reception, and also for other events you’ve planned.
+This will be greatly appreciated as your destination wedding guests will be able to prepare for all the different events they’ll participate in during this adventure.
+Let them know the appropriate attire for the ceremony and reception and other events you’ve planned.

 Transportation and transfers